dougm/jets3t/README.txt

 * Servlets

-The JetS3t application suite now includes a Gatekeeper servlet implementation.
+The JetS3t application suite now includes a servlet implementation of a Gatekeeper to offer mediated third-party access to your S3 resources.
 The deployable WAR file for this servlet is located in the "servlets/gatekeeper" directory.